lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 LBY $10 R5      #  $2105
 LBY 16 R5       #  $2105

-Load R3 with value at memory address in R9
-LOD R9 R3       #  $3903
+Load R3 with value at memory address in R9 in Data ROM bank 1 LOD drom1 R9 R3       #  $3903

-Store the value of R1 at the memory address in RF
-STR R1 RF       #  $4F10
+Store the value of R1 at the memory address in RF in Data RAM STR dram R1 RF       #  $4F10

 Add value in RE to value in R6 and store in RA
 ADD RE R6 RA    #  $5E6A